groundlight/edge-endpoint/README.md

 # groundlight-edge

-Run groundlight on the edge!
+Run Groundlight on the edge, as an API endpoint which either handles requests locally or proxies them to the cloud.
 Before running groundlight on the edge, make sure you have your API token set up in your environment variable `GROUNDLIGHT_API_TOKEN`.
 Checkout [how to create your API token.](https://code.groundlight.ai/python-sdk/docs/getting-started/api-tokens)